-The system can - but needn't be- complex and our job is to help you navigate the process in a stress-free fashion for both you and your son.
-We advise parents on a case by case basis.
-Further information is available to parents in detailed school by school guidance.
+Our job is to help you navigate what can (but needn't) be a complex process in a stress-free fashion for both you and your son.
+Further information is available to parents with detailed guidance on each school.

-During the years at Falkner House we will discuss your son's progress and your thoughts as to their next school.
+During the years at Falkner House we will discuss your son's progress and thoughts as to their next school.
 There are meetings for all parents well ahead to discuss the details of the various exams as well as information sheets.
 All parents are also always welcome to meet individually with Mrs Griggs or Mrs Dixon to consider their son's options.
 In general, with the occasional exception, boys will leave Falkner House after the 11+ in Year 6.